Theranos

 Hypothetical analysis

-A decision intelligence platform would have flagged the complete absence of peer-reviewed evidence for a medical device claiming 200+ test capabilities as a critical validation gap.
+A reasoning audit platform would have flagged the complete absence of peer-reviewed evidence for a medical device claiming 200+ test capabilities as a critical validation gap.
 The board composition—heavy on political authority figures, devoid of diagnostics expertise—matches the halo effect and authority bias pattern where prestige substitutes for domain competence.
 The platform would have recommended independent third-party testing as a mandatory prerequisite before any partnership or investment commitment.

 What was visible, and when